hyperledger-labs/minifabric/README.md

 minifab invoke -p '"query","a"'
 ```

-Notice that the second invoke missing the chaincode -n parameter, that command will still work because the current chaincode context is still simple.
-If you intend to invoke a different chaincode, then you will need to specify the -n parameter, once it executes, that chaincode becomes the current context for chaincode.
+# Execution context
+Minifab uses many settings throughout all the operations.
+These settings can be changed any time you run a minifab command and these settings will be saved in the vars/envsetting file.
+Each time a command is executed, that file will be loaded and settings specified in the command line will be written into that file.
+All the settings saved and specified in the command  make the current execution context.
+They include chaincode name, chaincode invocation parameter, chaincode version, chaincode language, channel name, fabric release, endpoint exposure and block query number.

+All the default values are set by [envsettings](https://github.com/litong01/minifabric/blob/master/envsettings).
+Each of the values get updated if specified in commands and saved back to `./vars/envsettings`.
+Users strongly discouraged to manually change that file since it is basically a program.
+Changes to that file should have been made by minifab.

+Because of the execution context, when you execute a command, you do not really have to specify all the parameters necessary if the context do not need to be changed.
+For example, if you just executed a chaincode invoke command, and you like to execute invoke again, then you do not really need to specify the -n parameter since it is already in the current execution context.